-4.3.2.2 Total Fixation Time on Distractor
+4.3.2.2 Total fixation time on distractor

-We next examined total fixation time on distractors to test our first prediction that participants would look longer at distractors with affective features than at visually similar distractors without affective features.
+We next examined total fixation time on distractors to test our first prediction that participants would look longer at distractors with affective features more compared to visually similar distractors without affective features.
 The main effect of Distractor Type was significant.
 As displayed in Figure 4.8, participants fixated nonthreatening distractors longer compared to threatening ones.
 Our second hypothesis was that this effect will be independent of the distance between the distractor and the target when the distractor had affective features, but that when distractors were emotionally neutral (but visually similar to threats), the effect would decrease as the distance between targets and the distractor increased.
 The main effect of Distance and the interaction between Distractor Type and Distance were not significant.